Bail set at $12.5 million for man accused of shooting Philadelphia police officer

 PHILADELPHIA (CBS) — Philadelphia's police commissioner and other city officials provided an update Monday on the investigation involving Ramon Rodriguez Vazquez, the man accused of shooting an officer in Kensington over the weekend.

-On Sunday, authorities charged Vazquez, 36, with attempted murder of a law enforcement officers and numerous other offenses, including aggravated assault and criminal trespass.
+On Sunday, authorities charged Vazquez, 36, with attempted murder of a law enforcement officer and numerous other offenses, including aggravated assault and criminal trespass.

 The Philadelphia District Attorney's Office said Monday that bail for Vazquez has been set at $12.5 million.